 - It's [not] all about the features

-Common Funding Pitfalls to Avoid
+Digital Transformation Funding Pitfalls to Avoid

 While smaller funding decisions are based entirely on ROI, an organization-wide digital transformation initiative is not one of those.
 Get approval for funding by communicating the value of the initiative based on non-ROI factors.
-Think about the impact digital transformation will have in terms of strategic business imperative.
+Think about the impact the digital transformation solution will have in terms of strategic business imperative.

 Here are 3 key areas to focus on: